 The ISSMGE International Journal of Geoengineering Case Histories is an official journal of the International Society for Soil Mechanics and Geotechnical Engineering, focusing on the publication of well- documented case histories.

-The truly open-source mission of the journal is funded annually by not more than four companies and organizations who have an action-based commitment to the advancement of the geoengineering profession.
+The truly open-source mission of the journal is funded annually by companies and organizations that have an action-based commitment to the advancement of the geoengineering profession.
 These organizations are acknowledged on our website and in every single paper of the journal.
 More information on our funding program can be found here.
 Send us an email if you are interested in being part of this unique publication.

 IJGCH is proudly funded by Shamsher Prakash Foundation, Dar Group, Geosyntec Consultants, ConeTec and GEOTILL.
 Our sponsors make possible the circulation of the journal to thousands of readers at no cost.